tlswg/tls13-spec/draft-ietf-tls-tls13.md

 request_update
-: Indicates that the recipient of the KeyUpdate should respond with its own KeyUpdate.
+: Indicates whether the recipient of the KeyUpdate should respond with its own KeyUpdate.
 If an implementation receives any other value, it MUST terminate the connection with an "illegal_parameter" alert.
 {:br }

 The KeyUpdate handshake message is used to indicate that the sender is updating its sending cryptographic keys.
-This message can be sent by the server after sending its first flight and the client after sending its second flight.
-Implementations that receive a KeyUpdate message prior to receiving a Finished message as part of the 1-RTT handshake MUST terminate the connection with an "unexpected_message" alert.
+This message can be sent by either peer after it has sent a Finished message.
+Implementations that receive a KeyUpdate message prior to receiving a Finished message
+MUST terminate the connection with an "unexpected_message" alert.
 After sending a KeyUpdate message, the sender SHALL send all its traffic using the next generation of keys, computed as described in
 {{updating-traffic-keys}}.
 Upon receiving a KeyUpdate, the receiver MUST update its receiving keys.

-If the request_udate field is set to "update_requested" then the receiver MUST send a KeyUpdate of its own with request_update set to "update_not_requested" prior to sending its next application data record.
+If the request_update field is set to "update_requested" then the receiver MUST send a KeyUpdate of its own with request_update set to "update_not_requested" prior to sending its next application data record.
 This mechanism allows either side to force an update to the entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with a single update.
-Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate and receiving the peer's KeyUpdate because those messages may already be in flight.
+Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate with request_update set to update_requested and receiving the peer's KeyUpdate, because those messages may already be in flight.
 However, because send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.